mnzaki/ng-fx/README.md

 Using `fx-stagger-{delay in ms}` on an animation in `ng-repeat` will stagger those elements with the given delay in between.

 ### Contributing
-All help is welcome! ngFx is an ongoing and live project.
+All help is welcome! ng-fx is an ongoing and live project.
 If you'd like to add more animations or support new feature, open an issue and even submit it yourself.
 If you're new to open source, I'll help you get your first commit in, ping me.
 To get started make sure you have...

 * `node >=0.12`
 * `gulp`